 2. Donate organs.

 On average, 22 people die each day of organ failure.
 Doesn’t have to be like that.
-Instead, donate eyes, lungs, heart, even mouth tissue to people in need.
+Instead, donate eyes, lungs, heart, and even mouth tissue to people in need.
 This balances out the bad karma all those times you left your shopping cart in the parking lot.

 3. Choose liquid cremation.

 This option isn’t just a plot point from Breaking Bad.
-Liquid cremation is now legal in Florida.
+Liquid cremation is now legal in many states.
 Bodies are placed into a solution made of lye (water mixed with potassium hydroxide or sodium hydroxide.)
 This dissolves everything but our bones and bad habits – which are then ground up into ashes without unhealthy gases.
 Speaking of bad habits…

 4. Turn your ashes into bling.